 - G 2.3.2 Reviewing and rectifying the drugs and alcohol policy helps prevent an increase in safety risk, keeps the policy fit for purpose and defendable should a legal case arise.
-It also means the policy is up to date with: - a) Changes in the law or drug classifications; - b) Changes in the popularity of drugs or user behaviours; - c) New discoveries on the effects of drugs; and - d) New or better tests available that could have better sensitivity or specificity, are less intrusive, or cheaper.

-G 2.3.3 Three years is a typical review period for health and safety and employment policies.
+It also means the policy is up to date with: - a) Changes in the law or drug classifications; - b) Changes in the popularity of drugs or user behaviours; - c) New discoveries on the effects of drugs; and - d) New or better tests available that could have better sensitivity or specificity, are less intrusive, or cheaper. - G 2.3.3 Three years is a typical review period for health and safety and employment policies.

-- G 2.3.4 Data from drug and alcohol use can complement the review of the policy, including: - a) Published research or government information; - b) An increase in accident rates; - c) Disciplinary cases related to drugs and alcohol; - d) Number of employees that sought help voluntarily; and - e) Number of drug and alcohol-related problems reported. - G 2.3.5 Accredited laboratories (see 3.9) can provide advice on changing patterns of drug and alcohol use in the wider population as well as information on new drugs or drug variants that could affect the testing regime. - G 2.3.6 The aim of the review is to evaluate the policy against its purpose.
+- G 2.3.4 Data from drug and alcohol use can complement the review of the policy, including: - a) Published research or government information; - b) An increase in accident rates; - c) Disciplinary cases related to drugs and alcohol; - d) Number of employees that sought help voluntarily; - e) Number of drug and alcohol-related problems reported; and - f) The proportion of random tests that return a positive result. - G 2.3.5 Accredited laboratories (see 3.9) can provide advice on changing patterns of drug and alcohol use in the wider population as well as information on new drugs or drug variants that could affect the testing regime.
+If required, it is good practice to adjust the panel of drugs to test for annually. - G 2.3.6 The aim of the review is to evaluate the policy against its purpose.
 The review can be supported with annual health and safety surveys and audits.
 Additionally, transport operators can gather information from their staff on: - a) The clarity of the policy; - b) The staffs' awareness of the dangers of drug and alcohol misuse; - c) The ability of managers and staff who performs safety-critical tasks to meet their responsibilities; and - d) Whether the work environment is conducive to self-referral.